UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

 Green Dave, has no primary vehicle
 ```

 Note the console output for the first two, where we observe the _the correct description of the vehicle is displayed_ (for `Car` and `Motorbike` respectively).
 Lookimg back at the source for `Driver`, let's remind ourselves of the following key points:

 - `PrimaryModeOfTransport` is of type `RoadVehicle`
-- Despite this, `PrimaryModeOfTransport.Description` somehow knows to use the property from the child type (`Car` and `Motorbike` respectively)
+- `PrimaryModeOfTransport.Description` is virtual, so knows to check for a child type at run-time (`Car` and `Motorbike` respectively)

-This is Polymorphism and it is a run-time facility.
-At run time:
+This is Polymorphism and to risk repeating myself too much, is a run-time facility.

-- An instance of a class can be assigned to a variable with a _parent type_
-- Introspection is performed on the `PrimaryModeOfTransport` property to establish it's actual type.
-- The concrete property for `Description` in the child type was found and called.

 **Experiment**

-In RoadVehicleProperties.cs, try removing the word `virtual` from the line that reads `public virtual string Description`
+- In `RoadVehicleProperties.cs`, try removing the word `virtual` from the line that reads `public virtual string Description`

 **virtual** functions are functions that can be overridden and support polymorphic behaviour.
 This adds an extra run-time cost, but also allows for much more expressive code to be written.

-Try changing the keyword **override** to **new** (which is the default).
+- Try changing the keyword **override** to **new** (which is the default).
 Contrast the results.

 The code in this section can be found in the [polymorph folder](/code/Chapter1/essential-c-sharp-part1/polymorph)